The dg Leavitt algebra, singular Yoneda category and singularity category: Introduction

 Combining (\ref{intro:1}) with the quasi-equivalence above, we recover the following triangle equivalence in \cite{CY}:

 where $\mathbf{D}(L(Q^\circ))$ denotes the derived category of left dg $L(Q^\circ)$-modules.

 We observe that usually the Leavitt path algebra $L(Q^\circ)$ is infinite dimensional in each degree, and that correspondingly the singularity category of $\Lambda$ is usually Hom-infinite \cite{Chen11}.
-We mention that Leavitt path algebras are related to noncommutative geometry \cite{Smi}, symbolic dynamic systems \cite{ALPS}, graph $C^*$-algebras \cite{CO, AAM} and algebraic bivariant K-theory \cite{Cor,CorMon18, CorMon20}.
+Leavitt path algebras are related to noncommutative geometry \cite{Smi}, symbolic dynamic systems \cite{ALPS, Haz}, graph $C^*$-algebras \cite{CO, AAM} and algebraic bivariant K-theory \cite{Cor,CorMon18, CorMon20}.